 If some content won't play, make sure your TV supports HDCP 2.2 and that it's turned on in your TV's settings.

 Make sure you're using the HDMI cable that came with your Xbox One X or Xbox One S.

 Your cables must be certified for HDMI High Speed or HDMI Premium.

-If a device is plugged in between your TV and Xbox, remove it and plug your TV directly into your Xbox with the HDMI cable that came with the Xbox One X or Xbox One S. Some AV receivers or other video equipment may interfere with the data passed between console and TV—your device must support the same capabilities as your TV, either directly or pass-through.
+Remove it and plug your TV directly into your console with the HDMI cable that came with it.
+Some AV receivers or other video equipment may interfere with the data passed between console and TV.
+Your device must support the same capabilities as your TV, either directly or pass-through.
 Also, you must use cables certified for HDMI High Speed or HDMI Premium between both the Xbox and receiver, and the receiver and TV.

 Many newer TVs and devices can take updates over your home network—if you find that it doesn't support some 4K or HDR features, a TV or receiver firmware update may resolve the problem.
 Check your TV or device manual to see how to update the firmware.

 If you're seeing a blank screen or errors while trying to play 4K content and you've tried all previous steps, turn off native 4K playback and try to play the content in a lower resolution.
 Go to Settings > Display & sound.
 Under the Advanced column, choose Video mode and uncheck the option to Allow 4K.

 If you're seeing strange colors while playing HDR content